LegacyLeap Logo

 • AI Gateway Control Layer: All AI interactions are routed through a secure, private AI gateway that enforces authentication, authorization, and request filtering before any model call is made.
 No customer code or data is ever sent to unmanaged public endpoints.

-• Data Residency & Isolation Models run within your chosen cloud region, with tenant isolation to ensure no cross-project data leakage.
+• Data Residency & Isolation: Models run within your chosen cloud region, with tenant isolation to ensure no cross-project data leakage.

 • Encryption at Every Stage: All data in transit and at rest is encrypted using enterprise-approved protocols (TLS 1.2+, AES-256).